-Before you read any further I should point out that if you’re going through any kind of psychotropic medication withdrawal, practising sleep hygiene may just make you feel anxious or frustrated since your insomnia problem has nothing to do with your surroundings.
+Before you read any further I should point out that if you’re going through any kind of psychotropic medication withdrawal, practising sleep hygiene may just make you feel hypnosis for anxiety Melbourne or frustrated since your insomnia problem has nothing to do with your surroundings.

 But if you’re looking for the best ways to sleep, I have some very useful tools for you that will help you manage your insomnia in a more effective way.

 Consuming too much caffeine can hinder your ability to sleep.
 If you drink a lot of caffeinated beverages you might want to consider cutting down or switching to decaf (but do it gradually if you want to avoid massive migraines!).